sybetjeh/Fyreactyl-Docs/docs/Fyreactyl/Configuration.md

       paid: true
 ```

-Here you can add different packages users can purchase plans with coins.
+The packages, the interesting part.
+The `default` value is the name of the package you want as default.
+This will be assigned when the user creates an account.
+You can also create paid packages using coins.

 ### Store